pulp/pulp_ansible/README.rst

      - Please select your operating system.

    * - Tags
      - For searching.
 Select 0 or many, best judgement.
-       If an issue requires a functional test.
+Ok If an issue requires a functional test.
 Add the tag `Functional test`.